tailor-platform/terraform-provider-tailor/docs/resources/auth_oauth2_client.md

 ### Optional

+- `client_type` (String) The type of OAuth2 client.
+Can be "confidential" or "public".
+Defaults to "confidential" if not specified.
 - `description` (String) The description of this OAuth2 client.
 - `grant_types` (List of String) The list of grant types for this OAuth2 client.
 - `redirect_uris` (List of String) The list of redirect URIs for this OAuth2 client.